OpenTrack-VR/OpenTrackDriver/README.md

-# OpenTrackServer
+# OpenTrackDriver

-OpenTrackServer is a SteamVR driver that uses a high-performance UDP protocol for tracking data.
-It supports HMD, controllers, and multiple trackers.
+OpenTrackDriver is a SteamVR driver component of the OpenTrack full body app.
+It's Job is to send the Calculated Tracking Data from the OpenTrackServer to SteamVR

 ## Features